tinnguyenhuuletrong/tiny-moleculer-py/README.md

 - No support for service mixins or middlewares.
 - No advanced caching or API gateway integration.
 - Metrics, tracing, and logging adapters are not included (basic logging only).
-- Event emission (`Broker.emit`) is interoperable with Moleculer.js, but advanced event features (e.g., groups, broadcast options) are not yet implemented.

 ## Getting Started